FAQ: Frequently Asked Questions

 Prerequisites / Course Questions

-- Can I take the prerequisite courses at my local community/junior college?
+- Can I take the prerequisite courses at my local community/state college?

 - Do the prerequisite courses have to be taken before I apply?